 At that time, neither the BIM 360 Design Collaboration module nor the Project Management module were ready for production work.

-DPR Construction (DPR) uses its own software (Oracle’s CMiC) for certain Documents Control tasks.
+DPR Construction (DPR) uses CMiC (a construction-focused ERP) for certain Documents Control tasks.
 This is a company standard and is used by default on all projects to create, manage and distribute RFIs, submittals, and change orders.
 There is more flexibility regarding the management of design deliverable such as drawings and specifications.

 For risk mitigation reason, DPR & SmithGroup (the primary design manager) agreed to host all Revit models on SmithGroup’s Team site and all collaboration material including the BIM 360 Docs platform on the DPR side, therefore using two different tenants.